mozilla/sep315/labs/03-investigating.md

 > **Note**: In a real environment, SSH may be running on different ports, so you might need some protocol analysis as
 > well.
 Additionally, in some cases you might want to use different log sources, such as SSH logs themselves, if
 > available - or use them in combination with other types of logs.
+The amount of data that is found in the flow logs can
+> be very close between a successful and an unsuccessful connection, so it's not always reliable - but we also don't
+> have perfect logging, and it's often sufficient.
+Remember to think out of the box!

 ## Alert : Attacker is determining what permissions they have